onestardao/WFGY/TensionUniverse/EventHorizon/README.md

 # WFGY 3.0 · Singularity Demo

 ![W3](https://github.com/user-attachments/assets/460b1fca-c1b2-4814-adde-60433fcbaa40)

+## Tension Universe· BlackHole S problem collection
-A public viewing window for **WFGY 3.0 Singularity demo**.
+This folder is the public viewing window for **WFGY 3.0 Singularity demo**.
-This is a frozen, versioned **effective-layer specification** of how the **Tension Universe (TU)** framework encodes **131 cross-domain S-class problems** without changing definitions or hiding parameters.
+It is not a loose set of notes.
+It is a frozen, versioned **effective layer specification** of how the **Tension Universe** framework encodes 131 cross domain S class problems.

 - **Public online date**: 2026-01-31
-- **Problems covered**: Q001–Q131 (mathematics, physics, chemistry, biology, climate, economics, philosophy, AI safety and AI systems)
+- **Problems covered**: Q001 to Q131
-- **Intent**: demonstrate that one tension-based encoding language can survive across many of the hardest open problems **without** ad hoc definitions, per-question parameter tuning, or silent rule changes.
+- **Intent**: demonstrate that one tension based encoding language can survive across many hard problems without changing definitions, adding hidden parameters, or doing post hoc tuning.

 If you want to discuss, attack, or extend this work, you are invited to join the community: